GENESIS: A Generative Model of Episodic-Semantic Interaction: Discussion

-The GENESIS model makes several novel predictions that can be tested empirically.
+The GENESIS model makes several novel predictions at the cognitive level that can be tested empirically.
 First, because episodic memories are encoded through the Cortical-VAE, the quality of recall should depend systematically on the representational capacity of semantic regions during encoding.
 Neural or behavioral markers of reduced cortical capacity (e.g., divided attention, low salience, strong expectation) should yield less detailed but more prototypical recollections—mirroring the compression–fidelity trade-off described by rate–distortion theory \citep{shannon1959coding,d2025geometry}.
-Second, the model predicts distinct memory failures depending on whether compression occurs in the Cortical-VAE or Hippocampal-VAE.
+Second, the model predicts that the hippocampus forms “indexes,” in line with indexing theory \citep{teyler1986hippocampal}, by compressing latent cortical embeddings through the Hippocampal-VAE and integrating them with additional embeddings, such as temporal representations and potentially others (e.g., spatial context embeddings).
+Future studies could examine whether the hippocampus implements this form of compression or whether indexes are constructed through alternative mechanisms.
+Third, the model predicts distinct memory failures depending on whether compression occurs in the Cortical-VAE or Hippocampal-VAE.
 Reduced cortical capacity should produce gist-based distortions, reflecting stronger semantic influence, whereas reduced hippocampal capacity should impair retrieval success without altering the perceptual quality of reconstructions.
 These effects could be tested by manipulating representational load or inhibition separately in cortical and hippocampal regions.
+Another prediction is that certain tasks, such as the “old/new” recognition task, require synergistic contributions of cortical processes (to encode the item) and hippocampal processes (to perform the query–key match).
+Crucially, however, successful performance does not necessarily require retrieval of the associated value.
+This prediction could be tested by designing experiments that dissociate the cognitive and neural signatures of query–key matching from those of full value retrieval.
+A further prediction is that in certain cases, the task could be shortcut by the Cortical-VAE computing a coarse-grained sense of "familiarity" based on the similarity of the item to its learned semantic representations, without full episodic retrieval---but this sense of familiarity would lack episodic details.
 Finally, the model predicts that replay and generative recombination can give rise to novel episodic constructions—such as imagined future events—whose plausibility and novelty are shaped by the statistical structure of the learned semantic space.
 Accordingly, neural or behavioral measures of creative recombination (e.g., in episodic future thinking) should reveal systematic effects of semantic similarity and compression on the balance between familiarity and originality in generated episodes.